‘Negative

 • Discuss an exhibition that produced competing national narratives.

-• Discuss national narratives that resulted from an exhibition in one region, paired with an example from its ‘other’.
-This could also be a joint paper between academics with overlapping regional expertise (for example, investigate two exhibitions in the two Koreas and the national narratives that they fed into).
+could also be a joint paper between academics with overlapping regional expertise (for example, investigate two exhibitions in the two Koreas and the national narratives that they fed into).

 • Discuss any exhibition in postcolonial South or East Asia, and its role in constructing post-partition national narratives.